 Discussion is still underway in many of the remaining states on whether driverless cars should be authorized, and we will likely see more activity on these in the coming months.

 Driverless cars are undoubtedly a boon for the planet.
-Not only will they help curb emissions, reduce fatalities of humans and wildlife, and allow city planners to focus on green space more than roads, they’ll also give every commuter more time in their days.
+Not only will they help curb emissions, reduce fatalities of humans and wildlife, and allow city planners to focus on green space more than roads, but they’ll also give every commuter more time in their days.

-Fore more more information on driverless cars, visit our sister site, The Auto Future.
+For more information on driverless cars, visit our sister site, The Auto Future.